- Instructor: Ji Ma ([email protected])

 - NetworkX (the package’s documentation and the references cited are the best place to start in terms of technical details)

-Presentations from previous semesters
+Presentations and final projects from previous semesters

 - Mental health: The instructor urge students who are struggling for any reason and who believe that it might impact their performance in the course to reach out if they feel comfortable.
 This will allow the instructor to provide any possible resources or accommodations.
 If immediate mental health assistance is needed, call the Counseling and Mental Health Center (CMHC) at 512-471-3515.
 You may also contact Bryce Moffett, LCSW (LBJ CARE counselor) at 512-232-4449 or stop by her office hours-Wednesday 1-2 pm SRH 3.119.
 Outside CMHC business hours (8a.m.-5p.m., Monday-Friday), contact the CMHC 24/7 Crisis Line at 512-471-2255.